 Lizard Point to Kynance Cove

-This circular walk takes you from Lizard Point to Kynance Cove and then visits the Lizard National Nature Reserve and the little village of Cadgwith on the Cornish Coast.
+This popular circular walk takes you from Lizard Point to Kynance Cove and then visits the Lizard National Nature Reserve and the little village of Cadgwith.
 There's some truly spectacular coastal scenery with stunning coves, beautiful beaches, turquoise seas and imposing cliffs.

 The walk continues north to Kynance Cove via Crane Ledges and Pentreath Beach.
 Kynance Cove has spectacular cliffs, stacks, arches and islands of serpentine rock while the beach is considered one the most beautiful in the world.
 The area is also covered with attractive heathland and a variety of rare coastal plants.